Use Color Power to Boost Your Marketing Power. As marketers, we know that business is an art of persuasion.

-The Power of Color on People & Buying
+The Power of Color on People And Buying

 Color shades have potent effects on people’s moods and buying activities.
 You can influence your customer’s purchasing behavior and choices, to your benefit, by using the right color in your logo design, branding, and advertising campaigns.
 I used red in my new 99 logos because it is bold and attention-getting.